What is Oceanology: From Waves to Wonders - Explore Branches of Science and Engineering

 The Importance of Studying the Oceans

 The oceans cover approximately 70% of the Earth’s surface, making them a vital component of our planet’s ecosystem.
-Understanding the oceans and their complex processes is crucial for comprehending the Earth’s climate, weather patterns, and the overall health of our planet.
+Understanding the oceans and their complex processes is crucial for comprehending the Earth’s climate.

 Studying the oceans provides essential insights into the intricate interactions between the oceans, the atmosphere, and the land.
-It helps scientists predict and understand weather phenomena such as hurricanes, El Niño, and monsoons, which have a significant impact on human lives and economies.
+Also, it helps scientists predict and understand weather phenomena such as hurricanes, El Niño, and monsoons, which have a significant impact on human lives and economies.

 Understanding the oceans also has economic implications.
 The oceans are a valuable source of resources, including fish, oil, and minerals.
 By studying the oceans, we can ensure their sustainable use and minimize the negative impact of human activities on marine life and ecosystems.